Introduction:

 in PowerShell.

-- Open terminal in folder where you have project files stored
+- Open a terminal in the folder where you have the project files stored.

-- In terminal there is need to type the following code:
+- In the terminal, there is a need to type the following code:

 git config --global user.name "lukas.novak"

-- Username created on remote repository (e.g. Gitlab, Github)git config --global user.email "lukasjirinovak@gmail.com"
+- Username created on the remote repository (e.g., Gitlab, Github).git config --global user.email "lukasjirinovak@gmail.com"

-- initialize git repository in the current foldergit remote add origin "https://gitlab.com/lukas.novak/RRE.git
+- Initialize a git repository in the current folder.git remote add origin "https://gitlab.com/lukas.novak/RRE.git"

-- commit with initial messagegit push --set-upstream origin master
+- Commit with the initial message.git push --set-upstream origin master